manfredsteyer/2023_01_11/index.md

 }
 ```

-A more generic version of ``combine`` that allows to merge an arbitrarily amount of ``EnvironmentProviders`` instances could look like this:
+A more generic version of ``combine`` that allows merging an arbitrary amount of ``EnvironmentProviders`` instances could look like this:

 ```typescript
 export function combineAll(